nodeshift/nodeshift/README.md

                            cluster.
 At the moment only Minikube is supported.
                                                                                  [boolean]
-            --configLocation         change the default location of the config    [string] --username               username to pass into the openshift rest client for logging in                                   [string]
+            --configLocation         change the default location of the config    [string] --token                  auth token to pass into the openshift rest client for logging in.
+Overrides the username/password [string]
+            --username               username to pass into the openshift rest client for logging in                                   [string]
             --password               password to pass into the openshift rest client for